 Our deep expertise in data analytics ensures we can determine what your household really needs, and we work with the best engineers around to provide a personalised solution geared towards your home.
 Clipsal Solar offers a full service solar solution – from consult, to install, and beyond.
 We remain with you long after install to continue to support you to maximise your return on investment.

 We can help you avoid wasting time on low-quality, one-size-fits-all quotes and installations, and find the right solar system for your household’s specific energy needs, lifestyle and budget.

 Made to measure

-Clipsal Solar customers can save an additional $430* per annum by using our Clipsal Pulse Analytics Kit, including sensor technology connected to your mobile phone, achieved with a Retail Plan Check and Load Shifting.
+Clipsal Solar customers can save an additional $430* per annum by using our Clipsal Cortex Analytics Kit, including sensor technology connected to your mobile phone, achieved with a Retail Plan Check and Load Shifting.
 Having visibility via our app also allows our customers to see if their solar system is operating within specification in real-time, and take proactive action to address an under-performing system, rapidly rectify any system failures, and produce increased energy generation from your solar panels.